 - The length of the absence from the job market.

 - Parental responsibilities for the children.

 - The time and expense needed to acquire education or training to enable a dependent spouse to obtain appropriate employment.

 - The financial and non-financial contributions of each spouse to the marriage.

 - Income available and non-financial contributions of each spouse to the marriage.

 - The tax consequences of alimony.

 - Any other factor which the court deems relevant.

 Because of the long-term obligation that alimony has the potential to create between divorcing spouses, it is very important that each spouse has the benefit of sound legal advice from a qualified New Jersey matrimonial law attorney.
-An attorney at Adinolfi and Goldstein, PA has the resources and experience to advocate for our clients from the simplest to most complex divorce cases.
+An attorney at Adinolfi and Lieberman, PA has the resources and experience to advocate for our clients from the simplest to most complex divorce cases.
 Contact our Haddonfield offices at 856-428-8334 to schedule a confidential consultation today.